OpenDAoC/OpenDAoC-Core/SRD/03_Magic_Systems/Casting_Mechanics_System.md

 ## Special Casting Mechanics

 ### Quick Cast System

+**Game Rule Summary**: Quick Cast is a special ability that lets you cast your next spell instantly, bypassing the normal cast time.
+However, it costs double the normal mana and has a long cooldown, so it should be saved for crucial moments when you need to get a spell off immediately despite being under attack.

 - **Activation**: Uses QuickCast ability
 - **Benefits**: 0 cast time on next spell
 - **Costs**: Double power consumption
 - **Limitations**: One use per ability cooldown

 ### Moving While Casting

+**Game Rule Summary**: Normally, moving during a spell's cast time will interrupt it and waste the mana.
+However, some special spells allow you to move while casting them, giving you tactical mobility during the casting process.
+These are typically shorter-range or self-targeted spells.

 - **Move Cast Property**: `Spell.MoveCast = true`
 - **Restrictions**: Only certain spells allow movement
 - **Interruption**: Moving interrupts normal spells

 ### Instrument Requirements (Songs)

+**Game Rule Summary**: Bard and Minstrel songs require instruments to reach their full potential.
+Higher quality and better condition instruments extend song durations significantly, while broken or poor instruments reduce their effectiveness.
+The instrument's level compared to your character level also affects the bonus, encouraging you to upgrade your instruments as you advance.

 ```csharp
 if (Spell.InstrumentRequirement != 0)
 {